 At Renewal Oasis Behavioral Health in Palm Desert, CA, we specialize in helping people identify and heal emotional patterns that affect their well-being.
 This article explores what anxious attachment style is, how it forms, its impact on adult life, and most importantly, how to heal from it.

-What Is Anxious Attachment Style?
+What is an Anxious Attachment Style?
+The Complete Guide

 Anxious attachment is one of four primary attachment styles that shape how people connect emotionally.
 It develops in early childhood, often when caregivers are inconsistent in providing emotional support.
 As adults, individuals with this style crave intimacy but struggle with insecurity and fear of abandonment.